lll-lin/GTC/README.md

 A reference for users **************************************************

-	If you have any quetions for this code, you can email:XXXX.
+	If you have any quetions for this code, you can email: leilei_lin@126.com .
 	We would also be happy to discuss the topic of tace clustering with you.